-- 6. Enter a unique Name up to 64 characters, including special characters and spaces. - 7.
-Enter a list of URL path patterns, within the context root, that identify this resource.
+- 6. Enter a unique Name of up to 64 characters, including special characters and spaces. - 7.
+Enter a list of Uniform Resource Locator (URL) path patterns, within the context root, that identify this resource.

 If resource ordering is enabled, select the path pattern type, Basic or Regex.